conduktor/conduktor-docs/docs/navigation/self-serve/application-catalog.md

 ## Application Details

 The Application Details page summarizes all the information that relates to the Application:

 - Application General information
-- Application Instances & Ownership
+- Application Instances and Ownership
 - Subscribed topics
 - Shared topics
 - Application Groups